PrivateStorageio/ZKAPAuthorizer/docs/source/configuration.rst

 A ``redeemer`` value of ``ristretto`` causes the client to speak Ristretto-flavored PrivacyPass to an issuer server.
 In this case the ``ristretto-issuer-root-url`` item is also required.
 The client uses this URL to determine the server to which to send redemption requests.
+Additionally,
+the client will only interact with storage servers which announce the same issuer URL.

 For example::